 A look at the risks of natural gas development in the Marcellus Shale: from toxic chemicals in drinking water to unregulated interstate dumping of potentially radioactive waste, are the health consequences worth the economic gains?
 (Watch)

-During Link TV's spring pledge drive, tune in to watch this three-hour compilation special that digs deep into the issues of hydraulic fracturing, or "fracking."
+This three-hour compilation special digs deep into the issues of hydraulic fracturing, or "fracking."
 The filmSplit Estate documents the devastating effects of fracking on the health of families and the environment in the Rocky Mountain West.
 Then, a series of original Earth Focusreports look at the latest impacts of fracking in South Africa, Poland, and the UK.